 How not to be fooled by scareware?

-• Install an actual security system.
+- Install an modern antivirus software.
 GridinSoft Anti-Malware is one of the best solutions on the market due to the combination of technical efficiency and cost-effectiveness.
 Its virus libraries are regularly updated so that whichever malware becomes recognized in the world, Anti-Malware will know how to deal with it.
 The program can perform a deep scanning, work in on-run protection mode, and be a security measure for safe Internet browsing.